-Use a method similar to the winning strategy in Cantor's dodge ball to write a real number (in decimal form) between 0 and 1 that is not in this list of 10 numbers.
+Use a method similar to the winning strategy in the game of Dodge Ball to write a real number (in decimal form) between 0 and 1 that is not in this list of 10 numbers.

 - 1. Do you think your method could be used for any list of 10 real numbers between 0 and 1 if the goal is to write a real number between 0 and 1 that is not in the list? - 2.
 Do you think this method could be extended to a list of 20 different real numbers?
 To a list of 50 different real numbers? - 3.
-Do you think this method could be extended to a list consisting of countably infinite list of real numbers?
+Do you think this method could be extended to a countably infinite list of real numbers?

-Preview Activity 2 (Functions from a Set to Its Power Set)
+Beginning Activity 2 (Functions from a Set to Its Power Set)